interbiznw/btcpmine/README.md

 # Current Version for use ONLY AFTER ALGO SWITCH to 192_7.
 Only use AFTER BLOCK 618000

+# RELEASE NOT YET READY.
+DO NOT DOWNLOAD UNTIL THERE IS A RELEASE LISTED ON THE RELEASES PAGE LINKED BELOW

 Current version here: https://github.com/interbiznw/btcpmine/releases